-Edgardo Buscaglia is a Senior Scholar in Law and Economics at Columbia University; the Director of the International Law and Economics Development Centre; and the President of the Institute for Citizens Action in Mexico.
-Professor Dr. Buscaglia currently serves as Visiting Professor at the Universidad de San Andrés (Argentina) and has served as Visiting Professor of Law and Economics at the Mexican Autonomous Institute of Technology (ITAM–Instituto Tecnológico Autónomo de México–ITAM) between 2003-2011 and at the National Autonomous University of Mexico (UNAM–Universidad Nacional Autónoma de México) in 2013, Georgetown University 1995-1996 and Hamburg University (Germany) in 2014.
-Prof. Dr. Buscaglia was affiliated as a Fellow with the Hoover Institution, Stanford University, and Director of the International Law and Economic Development Center at the University of Virginia.
-He also served as UN staff and external adviser to the United in Afghanistan and with The World Bank.
+Edgardo Buscaglia is presently a Senior Scholar in Law and Economics at Columbia University (USA); the Director of the International Law and Economics Development Centre; and President of the Institute for Citizens Action (Mexico).
+Professor Dr. Buscaglia currently serves as Visiting Senior Academic at the Università degli Studi di Torino (Italy) and Visiting Professor at the Universidad Nacional de Buenos Aires (Argentina).
+Prof. Dr. Buscaglia has served as Visiting Professor of Law and Economics at the Mexican Autonomous Institute of Technology (ITAM–Instituto Tecnológico Autónomo de México (ITAM) between 2003-2013 and at the National Autonomous University of Mexico (UNAM–Universidad Nacional Autónoma de México in 2013, Georgetown University (USA) between 1995 and 1996 and Hamburg University (Germany) in 2014.
+Prof. Dr. Buscaglia was affiliated as a Fellow with the Hoover Institution at Stanford University between 1991 and 2008, and Director of the International Law and Economic Development Center at the University of Virginia until 2005.
+Dr, Buscaglia also served as United Nations staff, United Nations external adviser and as World Bank staff.
+Dr. Buscaglia’s worldwide applied research field work on organized crime and terrorism financing covers 119 countries.
 In 1995, he co-founded the Latin-American and Caribbean Law and Economics Association (ALACDE).
-He received his legal postdoctoral training in the Jurisprudence and Social Policy Program at the University of California at Berkeley and received a master’s in law and economics and a PhD in Economics from the University of Illinois at Urbana-Champaign in 1989.
+He received his legal postdoctoral training in the Jurisprudence and Social Policy Program at the University of California at Berkeley and received a master’s in law and economics and a PhD in law and economics from the University of Illinois at Urbana-Champaign in 1989.